-The forum party who deals with such applications is the Personal Injuries Assessment Board.
+The forum party that deals with such applications are the Personal Injuries Assessment Board.

-The Personal Injuries Assessment Board is an independent statutory body who receive applications for personal injury* claims and deals with them.
-It is not a court, and has no judicial function.
-Applicants will not be required to attend at the Personal Injuries Assessment Board and giving evidence at the Board is not required.
+The Personal Injuries Assessment Board is an independent statutory body that receives applications for personal injury* claims and deals with them.
+It is not a court and has no judicial function.
+Applicants will not be required to attend the Personal Injuries Assessment Board and giving evidence at the Board is not required.

-The application to the Injures Board can be submitted by post or online with the applications administration fees being €90 or €45 depending on whether it has been submitted by post or online.
+The application to the Injuries Board can be submitted by post or online with the applications administration fees being €90 or €45 depending on whether it has been submitted by post or online.

-A medical report must be submitted with your application and this can be completed by your doctor on whats called Form B. Your doctor will likely know about Form B and have prepared a report previously using this document format.
-The medical report will include information regarding accident details, injuries sustained, medical history, complaints, clinical findings and possibly prognosis.
+A medical report must be submitted with your application and this can be completed by your doctor on what’s called Form B. Your doctor will likely know about Form B and have prepared a report previously using this document format.
+The medical report will include information regarding accident details, injuries sustained, medical history, complaints, clinical findings and possible prognosis.